U.S. audit regulator reaches deal with China on document access

 That in turn could have triggered massive stock exchange delistings of China-based companies, which have to file audited financial statements to meet exchange requirements.

+Scores of U.S.-based multinational companies would also have lost their ability to get their operations in China audited.

-The deregistration of China-based auditors is not yet off the table, because they have to be inspected to have the right to audit U.S. companies, the PCAOB’s Doty said.
+The deregistration of China-based auditors is not yet off the table, because they have to be inspected to have the right to audit U.S. companies, Doty said.

 Negotiations are continuing with China over joint inspections, Doty said.